TheIlovitshLab/BBBD-REAVER/README.md

 of flurescent dye extravasation into the brain parenchyma during BBB opening.

 ## Dependencies:
-* Tested on MATLAB 2021a, requires image processing toolbox.
+* Tested on MATLAB 2021a, requires "Image Processing Toolbox" and "Statistics and Machine Learning Toolbox".

 * Before starting the process make sure the control and test tiff files are placed in seperate folders

 ## Example files